MagdalenaPabis/Analiza_sklepu_na_Redbubble-Redbubble_shop_analysis/README.md

 <img width="878" height="462" alt="Traffic" src="https://github.com/user-attachments/assets/426646b6-f645-44cb-9a83-0ae83b66c4f7" />

-The client (an artist) provided a Word document containing screenshots of charts from the past two years.
+The client provided a Word document containing screenshots of charts from the past two years.
 This data needs to be transferred to Excel to provide a complete overview of the entire period.
 Of course, artificial intelligence could be used, but there isn’t much data, so even typing it in manually only took a moment.

 <img width="684" height="331" alt="traffic excel" src="https://github.com/user-attachments/assets/ef2efd6b-a4eb-4aa0-8ba3-75277ea81677" />